isomerpages/moe-bendemeersec/_key-programmes/National Digital Literacy/Device Management Application(DMA).md

   </tr>
   <tr>
     <td class="tg-186s">Monitor students’ cyber activities</td>
-    <td class="tg-186s" colspan="2">A parent/guardian account will be provided to allow parents/guardians to monitor their child’s/ward’s PLD activities after school hours.<br>Parents/Guardians will only be able to track their child’s/ward’s browser history after school hours.<br>School DMA Admin will have access to the child’s/ward’s browser history logs.<br>Teachers will only have access to the child’s/ward’s browser history logs for the class that they teach.
+    <td class="tg-186s" colspan="2">~ A parent/guardian account will be provided to allow parents/guardians to monitor their child’s/ward’s PLD activities after school hours.<br>~ Parents/Guardians will only be able to track their child’s/ward’s browser history after school hours.<br>~ School DMA Admin will have access to the child’s/ward’s browser history logs.<br>~ Teachers will only have access to the child’s/ward’s browser history logs for the class that they teach.
 Teachers will not have access to the child’s/ward’s browser history logs outside of that specific class.</td>
-    <td class="tg-186s">Parents/Guardians will not be provided a parent/guardian account.<br>Parents/Guardians will not be able to monitor or control their child’s/ward’s use of the device through the DMA.
+    <td class="tg-186s">~ Parents/Guardians will not be provided a parent/guardian account.<br>~ Parents/Guardians will <b><u>not</u></b> be able to monitor or control their child’s/ward’s use of the device through the DMA.
 No data will be collected during the use of the PLD after school hours.</td>
   </tr>
 </tbody>
 </table>